 Our team created Swan Center TN as an environment where you can truly enjoy Nature in all her glory and reconnect with your Divine nature.
-When we tell people why we created Swan Center, they usually nod their heads and smile.
-It's a universal need in people.
+That's the reason we created this place.
+When we tell people that, they usually nod their heads and smile.
+We therefore assume it meets a universal spiritual need.
 We intend for every aspect of this space to support expanded awareness where healing and growth may occur.
-This is the sole-soul-soil purpose.
-If you simply want a restful break, come for rest, recovery, recharging, renewal, your way…there’s lots of good Rs you can do here.
+This is the sole-soul purpose.
+If you want a simple, restful break, come home to your Self, for recovery, recharging, renewal, in your own way…there’s lots of good Rs you can do here.

 Conceived to be a comfy gathering space, a retreat from stress, an example of simple, sustainable construction and of permaculture principles, it remains a work in progress.
-(Ie, expect some weeds.
+(Ie, expect some weeds and possibly unfinished projects.
 The plant growth is a bit much to keep up with in this subtropical rain forest.)
 We follow certain principles, such as collaborative team work, encouraging creative expression, finding inspiration and benefits from forest and plant therapy, soil building, repurposing whenever possible to conserve resources, stacking functions, co-creating with Nature to build more beautiful surroundings, and supporting Amish and other local trades people and suppliers.

 We hope you will stay awhile, and that when you leave here you feel more grounded and centered in your awareness of yourself, more alive and vibrant.